bxdoan/bxdoan/README.md

 <div align="center">

-> Forgetting is like a wound.
-The wound may heal, but it has already left a scar.
+> A truly rich man is one whose children run into his arms when his hands are empty.

-> — Monkey D Luffy —
+> — Unknown —

 </div>